Cameroon line: São Tomé

 São Tomé island is 854 km2 in area, lying almost on the equator.
 The entire island is a massive shield volcano which rises from the floor of the Atlantic Ocean, over 3000 m below sea level, and reaches 2,024 m above sea level in the Pico de São Tomé.
 The oldest rock on São Tomé is 13 million years old.
-Most of the lava that has erupted on São Tomé over the last million years has been basalt.
+Most of the lava that has erupted over the last million years has been basalt.
 The youngest dated rock on the island is about 100,000 years old, but numerous more recent cinder cones are found on the southeast side of the island.

 Due to the prevailing southwesterly winds, there is great variability in rainfall.
 In the rain shadow to the northeast of São Tomé the vegetation is dry savannah, with only 60 cm of rain each year.
 By contrast, the lush south and west of the island receive about 6 m of rain, mostly falling in March and April.
 The climate is hot and humid with the rainy season from October to May.
 The higher slopes of the island are forested and form part of the Obo National Park.
 São Tomé has never been connected to Africa, and therefore has many unique plants and birds.
 Of the bird species, 16 are endemic and six are near endemic, of which four are only shared with Príncipe.
 Six species are considered vulnerable, and three are critically endangered (the São Tomé ibis, São Tomé fiscal and São Tomé grosbeak).
 Schistometopum thomense, a bright yellow species of caecilian, is endemic to São Tomé.

 As of 2010, São Tomé and Príncipe, an independent nation, had an estimated population of 167,000, most of whom lived on São Tomé island.
 The main language is Portuguese, but there are many speakers of Forro and Angolar (Ngola), two Portuguese-based creole languages.
 The economy is mainly based on tourism.
 Agriculture is important near the north and east coasts, with the chief exports being cocoa, coffee, copra, and palm products.
 There are large reserves of oil in the ocean between Nigeria and São Tomé which have not yet been exploited.